Chapter 5 : Of Dungbombs and Butterbeer

 Briar snorted.
 “Merlin, can’t anyone get a room these days?
 Whatever, it wasn’t important, let’s just go.”

 We didn’t move an inch until we heard the unmistakable jingle of the front door opening and closing.

 I pushed Potter away.

-?”
+“What the fuck?”
 Something I seemed to be saying a lot lately, with this bleeding idiot running around.
 I brushed my hair out of my face, glaring over at him.
 My heart was racing, and he just looked... unfazed, unaffected.

 “Look, it was obvious they needed to get in our section.
 If we’d gotten under the cloak, we would have risked the chance of them not seeing anything and bumping into us.
 It’s not like there’s much room between the shelves to maneuver around here.
 I don’t know about you, but I’d rather not have risked that.
 And I think this worked out quite well, don’t you?”
 He eyed me carefully.
 “I wouldn’t have done it if I didn’t think it was the best option, Cartwright.
 What, do you think I’m so desperate for ‘female company’ to the point where I get off just by standing close to you?”